SolaceProducts/terraform-provider-solacebrokerappliance/README.md

 5. Open the `url` link in your browser to access the broker's web management UI.
 The credentials are the same as used in the Terraform config.
 Observe the new objects created: a new Message VPN and a messaging queue under that Message VPN.
 6. Run `terraform destroy` from your command line and observe that the Message VPN is deleted.

-Note that the provider also offers the unique ability to generate a config file from an already configured broker.
+Note that the provider also offers the unique ability to generate a config file from an existing broker.
 For more information, refer to the [full documentation](https://registry.terraform.io/providers/solaceproducts/solacebrokerappliance/latest/docs).

 ## Documentation

 Full documentation is available on the [Terraform Providers Registry website](https://registry.terraform.io/providers/solaceproducts/solacebrokerappliance/latest/docs).

-It is recommended to familiarize yourself with Solace technology and broker management, refer to the [Resources section](#resources).
+We recommended that you familiarize yourself with Solace technology and broker management.
+For more information, refer to the [Resources section](#resources).

 ## Development